jneless/emqx-docs/en_US/data-integration/data-bridge-mqtt.md

    If you're using the MQTTv5 protocol, the publish properties are forwarded to the remote broker as-is, provided that the `pub_props` field is included in the rule SQL.
 This is the case in the `SELECT * FROM t/#` example shown above.

    To dynamically add more user properties, you can include them in the `pub_props` field that the rule outputs.
-For example, the following rule will add a user property with key and value taken from the incoming payload:
+For example, the following rule will add a user property with a key and value taken from the incoming payload:

    ```sql
    SELECT